Find a Registered Dental Hygienist

 Oral management implications

-- Mode of transmission is contact with secretions or excretions of mouth, skin, vagina, and feces, from patients/clients or carriers; by passage from mother to baby during childbirth; and by endogenous spread.
+• Mode of transmission is: contact with secretions or excretions of mouth, skin, vagina, and feces from patients/clients or carriers; by passage from mother to baby during childbirth; and by endogenous spread.
 Babies with oral thrush can pass the infection to their mothers’ nipples during breast-feeding.
-Because Candida yeasts are normal flora of the human mouth, a positive culture does not necessarily make the diagnosis.
+Because Candida yeasts are normal microflora of the human mouth2, a positive oral culture does not necessarily make the diagnosis of infection/overgrowth.3

-- Good oral hygiene practices can help prevent oral candidiasis in people with weakened immune systems.
+• Good oral hygiene practices can help prevent oral candidiasis in people with weakened immune systems.
+This includes regular brushing, including the tongue.
 Chlorhexidine mouthwash can prevent or reduce thrush in persons undergoing cancer treatment.
-People who use inhaled corticosteroids can reduce the risk of developing oral candidiasis by washing out the mouth with water or mouthwash after using an inhaler.
+People who use inhaled corticosteroids (e.g., for asthma or chronic obstructive pulmonary disease) can reduce the risk of developing oral candidiasis by washing out the mouth with water or mouthwash after using an inhaler.
+Replacing one’s toothbrush frequently, especially during or after an oral candidiasis infection, can reduce risk of future infection.

-- Candida infections of the mouth and throat should be treated with antifungal medication prescribed by a physician or dentist.
-Oral candidiasis usually responds to topical treatments such as nystatin suspension (i.e., nystatin “swish and swallow”) and clotrimazole lozenges.
+• Candida infections of the mouth and throat should be treated with antifungal medication prescribed by a physician or dentist.
+Pharyngeal treatment is typically required to avoid oral reinfection with Candida.
+Oral candidiasis usually responds to topical treatments such as nystatin suspension (i.e., nystatin “swish and swallow”) and clotrimazole troches (lozenges), and miconazole mucoadhesive tablets.
 Systemic antifungal medication such as fluconazole or itraconazole may be required for oropharyngeal infections that do not respond to topical treatments.
+Posaconazole oral suspension may be used as an initial treatment or when treatment with other antifungal medicines have failed.

-- Adults and children who have oral candidiasis but are otherwise healthy may also consider eating fresh culture yogurt or taking Lactobacillus acidophilus capsules or liquid to help restore normal bacterial flora, and hence decrease opportunistic Candida overgrowth.
+• Adults and children who have oral candidiasis but are otherwise healthy may also consider eating fresh culture yogurt or taking Lactobacillus acidophilus capsules or liquid to help restore normal bacterial flora, and hence decrease opportunistic Candida overgrowth.
+In addition, oral application of probiotics may serve as an adjuvant in the treatment of oral candidiasis.

-- When oral leukoplakia is caused by candidiasis, it resolves when treated with antifungal medication.
-If the lesion does not respond to antifungal therapy, biopsy should be considered for diagnosis.
+• Chronic hyperplastic candidiasis resolves when treated with antifungal medication.
+If the leukoplakia lesion does not respond to antifungal therapy, biopsy should be considered for diagnosis.

 Oral manifestations

-- Candida organisms in small amounts are normal inhabitants of the mouth, throat, and the rest of the gastrointestinal tract, as well as other mucous membranes.
+• Candida organisms in small amounts are normal inhabitants of the mouth, throat, and the rest of the gastrointestinal tract, as well as other mucous membranes.
 Usually, these yeasts do not cause harm.
 However, if the microbial environment inside the mouth or throat becomes imbalanced, the organisms can multiply and cause overt infection; i.e., oral or oropharyngeal thrush.
+Candida is an opportunistic organism, and infection of the mouth and throat is uncommon in healthy adults.

-- Oral thrush occurs most frequently in babies less than one month old (up to 7% prevalence), the elderly, and persons with immunodeficiency.
-Other factors associated with overgrowth of Candida species include HIV/AIDS; cancer chemotherapy; organ transplantation (and associated use of immunosuppressive drugs); diabetes; corticosteroid use (systemically, as well as topically via oral inhalation — e.g., for asthma management); dentures; broad-spectrum antibiotic use; xerostomia; pregnancy (due to hormonal changes); oral contraceptive use; smoking; hypoparathyroidism; bone marrow malignancies; and primary T-lymphocyte deficiency.
+• Oral thrush occurs most frequently in babies less than one month old (up to 7% prevalence), the elderly, and persons with immunodeficiency.
+Other factors associated with overgrowth of Candida species include HIV/AIDS; cancer chemotherapy; organ transplantation (and associated use of immunosuppressive drugs); diabetes; corticosteroid use (systemically, as well as topically via oral inhalation — e.g., for asthma management); dentures; broad-spectrum antibiotic use; xerostomia; overuse of mouthwash (particularly antiseptic types); pregnancy (due to hormonal and immune system changes); oral contraceptive use; nutritional deficiency (such as iron or B-vitamin deficiency); smoking; hypoparathyroidism; bone marrow malignancies; and primary T-lymphocyte deficiency.

-- In denture stomatitis (also known as chronic atrophic candidiasis), erythematous change is limited to the mucosa covered by a full or partial denture.
+• In the denture stomatitis form of chronic atrophic candidiasis, erythematous change is limited to the mucosa covered by a full or partial denture.
 The lesions may vary from petechiae-like to more granular and generalized.
-Most common on the palate and alveolar ridge, denture stomatitis is asymptomatic and is usually discovered by the dental hygienist or dentist during a routine examination.
+Most common on the palate and alveolar ridge, denture stomatitis is usually asymptomatic and often discovered by the dental hygienist or dentist during a routine examination.
+Unclean or poorly fitting dentures increase risk of harbouring Candida.

-- Median rhomboid glossitis (a.k.a. central papillary atrophy) is sometimes associated with candidiasis.
-This condition appears as an erythematous, often rhombus-shaped, flat-to-raised area on the mid-line of the posterior dorsal tongue.
-Candida yeast are present in some lesions, which disappear with antifungal treatment.
+• Median rhomboid glossitis is sometimes associated with candidiasis.
+This condition appears as an erythematous, often rhombus-shaped, flat-to-raised area on the mid-line of the posterior dorsal tongue, anterior to the circumvallate papillae.
+Loss of filiform papillae results in central papillary atrophy, and the condition is often asymptomatic.
+When Candida yeast (which disappear with antifungal treatment) are present in the affected area, this condition may be considered a form of erythematous candidiasis.

 Related signs and symptoms

-- Candida infection is not restricted to the mouth and pharynx.
-It can occur in other parts of the body, causing fungal diaper rash in infants or vaginal yeast infections in women.
+• Candida infection is not restricted to the mouth and pharynx.
+It can occur in other parts of the body, causing fungal diaper rash in infants, vulvovaginitis in women (“yeast infection”), balanitis4 (infection of the glans [head of the penis]) in men, intertrigo (rash in skin folds), paronychia (infection around nail), and onychomycosis (infection of nail).
 Infants with oral thrush often have concurrent fungal diaper rash.

-- Chronic mucocutaneous candidiasis is a severe form of candidiasis, which typically occurs in patients/clients who are severely immunocompromised.
-The patient/client has skin lesions as well as chronic oral and genital mucosal candidiasis.
-The nails and skinfolds are usually involved.
+• Chronic mucocutaneous candidiasis (CMC) is a severe form of candidiasis, which typically occurs in patients/clients who are severely immunocompromised.
+The patient/client has skin lesions as well as chronic or recurrent oral and genital mucosal candidiasis.
+The nails and skinfolds are also usually involved.
+CMC includes chronic familial candidiasis, which usually begins in early childhood and is due to inheritable, genetic mutations that impair the immune system’s ability to fight off Candida infections.
+CMC also includes candidiasis endocrinopathy syndrome, which is a rare, inherited autoimmune disease, usually manifesting in childhood or adolescence and which is associated with hypoparathyroidism and adrenal gland insufficiency.

 References and sources of more detailed information